-COM 306 The Modern European Novel: Joyce, Mann, and Proust Not offered this year LA
+COM 306 The Modern European Novel (also ENG 317) Not offered this year LA

 Using Flaubert's Madame Bovary as a paradigm of the major thematic and technical preoccupations of the novel, lectures offer detailed interpretations of Ulysses, The Magic Mountain, Swann's Way, and theoretical speculations on symbolism, stream-of-consciousness, linguistic structures, psychoanalysis.
 Two lectures, one preceptorial.
 M. DiBattista

 COM 309 The Lyric (also ENG 420/SPA 349) Not offered this year LA

 The lyric as a form of literary art, as distinct from narrative or drama.
 Readings encompass a variety of lyrical forms and a number of different cultures.
 Translations will be used.
 One lecture, one two-hour seminar.
 S. Bermann

 COM 310 The Literature of Medieval Europe Not offered this year LA